White Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Sonny Gray (4-4) for his 20th start of the season.
+- The Twins' Bailey Ober (6-4) will make his 16th start of the season.

-- He has earned a quality start seven times in 19 starts this season.

-- Gray has five starts in a row of five innings or more.
+- Ober has 15 starts in a row of five innings or more.

-- He has made 19 appearances and finished four of them without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 15 chances this season.

 |Opponent